boazbk/tcs/lec_06a_universality.md

 In this chapter we will prove the existence of the universal program, as well as show its implications for uncomputability.

 To describe the universal program, it will be convenient for us to introduce some extra "syntactic sugar" for NAND-TM.
-We'll use the name NAND<< for  the language of NAND-TM with this extra syntactic sugar.
+We'll use the name NAND-RAM for  the language of NAND-TM with this extra syntactic sugar.
-The classes of functions computable by  NAND-TM and NAND<< programs are identical, but NAND<< can sometimes be more convenient to work with.
+The classes of functions computable by  NAND-TM and NAND-RAM programs are identical, but NAND-RAM can sometimes be more convenient to work with.
-Moreover, NAND<< will be useful for us later in the course when we will turn to modelling _running time_ of algorithms.^[Looking ahead, as we will see in the next lecture, NAND-TM programs are essentially equivalent to _Turing Machines_ (more precisely, their single-tape, oblivious  variant), while NAND<< programs are equivalent to _RAM machines_.
+Moreover, NAND-RAM will be useful for us later in the course when we will turn to modelling _running time_ of algorithms.^[Looking ahead, as we will see in the next lecture, NAND-TM programs are essentially equivalent to _Turing Machines_ (more precisely, their single-tape, oblivious  variant), while NAND-RAM programs are equivalent to _RAM machines_.
 Turing machines are typically the standard model used in computability and complexity theory, while RAM machines are used in algorithm design.
 As we will see, their powers are equivalent up to polynomial factors in the running time.]